Enter the spring force constant and the stretch length of the spring/material to calculate spring potential energy.

 U = 0.5 * k * y^2

-- Where U is the potential energy in Joules
+• Where U is the potential energy in Joules

-- k is the spring constant (N/m)
+• k is the spring constant (N/m)

-- and y is the distance the spring or object is stretched.
+• and y is the distance the spring or object is stretched.

-It can be seen from the equation above that the potential energy is linearly correlated with the spring constant and to exponentially to the distance it is stretched.
+It can be seen from the equation above that the potential energy is linearly correlated with the spring constant and exponentially to the distance it is stretched.
 This equation was formulated through the laws of potential energy as well as the law of elastic objects that indicate a spring constant.

-Elastic Potential Energy Defintion
+Elastic Potential Energy Definition

 Elastic potential energy is specific potential energy when applied to spring systems.
-When springs are compressed or stretched they store potential energy within its elastic structure.
+When springs are compressed or stretched, they store potential energy within its elastic structure.

 How to calculate elastic potential energy?